 With your consent, we may use your details to contact you with regards to patient satisfaction surveys relating to services you have used within our Trust.
 This is to improve the way we deliver healthcare to you and other patients.

 We share your personal information with other NHS organisations.
 For example, we may share your information for healthcare purposes with health authorities, other NHS trusts, general practitioners (GPs), ambulance services and primary care agencies.

 We may need to share information from your health records with other non-NHS organisations from which you are also receiving care, such as Social Services.

 These non-NHS organisations may include, but are not restricted to:

 We may also be asked by other statutory bodies to share basic information about you, such as your name and address, but not sensitive information from your health records.
 This would normally be to assist them to carry out their statutory duties.
-In these circumstances, we are informing you through this notice, which is referred to as a Fair Processing Notice, under the Data Protection Act.
+In these circumstances, we are informing you through this notice, which is referred to as a Privacy Notice, under the Data Protection Act.

 We may need to disclose information about you if the public interest is thought to be greater than your right to confidentiality.
 Examples of this include: where a serious crime has been committed, if there are risks to the public or our staff, for safeguarding and the protection of vulnerable children or adults, where we have to comply with a Court Order.

 The Trust is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 In England, Northern Ireland and Wales (and in most cases Scotland), a child is recognised as someone who has not yet reached their 18th birthday.